UK Balance of Payments, The Pink Book: 2024

 6. International investment position

-The international investment position (IIP) measures the stock of assets and liabilities at the end of a period (which for annual estimates is 31 December), and is the sum of the opening balance, financial flows and other changes (such as price and currency changes).
+The international investment position (IIP) measures the stock of assets and liabilities at the end of a period.
+For annual estimates, this period is 31 December.
+The IIP is the sum of the opening balance, financial flows, and other changes, such as price and currency changes.

-All else remaining the same, the widening in the current account deficit means the UK is more reliant on the rest of the world.
-This means either incurring net financial liabilities or selling existing assets to finance its borrowing from the rest of the world, and therefore the net liability would be expected to widen.
+If all else remained the same, the widening in the current account deficit would be expected to lead to a fall in the net IIP.
+This would happen when an economy either incurred net financial liabilities or sold existing assets to finance its net borrowing from the rest of the world.
 However, there can also be revaluation effects and other changes in volume that do not reflect financial flows.
-Information on the IIP can be found in Section 8 of our data tables.
+Information on the IIP can be found in our 08 International investment position, The Pink Book dataset.

 Embed code